olincollege/SoftSysBarracuda/reports/report.md

 # Raytracing Renderer
 Mateos Norian, Krishna Suresh, Merwan Yeditha

+## Introduction to Raytracing
+Raytracing is a method of modeling light transport that calculates lighting of an object by tracing individual rays of light that shoot out from a camera.
+These rays are repeatedly tested for intersection with an object, and based on the point of intersection and material type, absorption/reflection of the ray can be modeled.
+This method of shading calculation is very computationally expensive, but can create photorealistic images, where techniques used in real-time renderers like OpenGL cannot achieve such fidelity.

 ## Goal

 We want to code a raytracing engine/3D renderer using Cuda and C using WebAssembly so that the app can be run through a browser while using local resources.
 Our MVP would be to be able to ray trace for a fixed frame.
 A more stretch goal would be to somehow customize the scene that we are rendering (being able to place different types of objects, change position of light, add more light sources).